Help for SurvivorsPage address: https://www.mnsu.edu/varp/assault/whattodo.html

 The survivor can report an incident (personally or through a third-party report) even without choosing to pursue charges or have a police investigation.
 Within the criminal justice system, there are two legal avenues to pursue: criminal and civil.
 Reporting and cooperating with law enforcement makes you eligible for financial assistance through the Crime Victim's Reparation fund.
 If you fear retaliation, you can reduce the risk by filing a Harassment Restraining Order or Order for Protection.

-A survivor acan also file a grievance or complaint with the Office of Affirmative Action.
+A survivor acan also file a grievance or complaint with the Office of Equal Opportunity & Title IX.
 An accused student may face disciplinary sanctions that can include permanent expulsion depending on the outcome of the University investigation.
 Read more about the Sexual Violence Policy and Procedure by clicking here.

 If you participate in the reporting, investigating, and prosecution processes, you have legal rights.
 You have the right to be notified of your rights, which include information on court procedures, the right to participate in prosecution, the right to protection from harm, and the right to apply for financial assistance.
 Legal help is available to MSU students from the Student Attorney.